 Further, a group within Council was set up to assist with the wetland project and a planning assessment authored by Infrastructure Planner, Heather Osborne, was provided to the committee to determine the resource consenting requirements under the relevant rules for the WDC District Plan and the NRC Regional Plan.
 It was noted that, contingent on the final design, a number of expert reports may be required before construction can commence.

 Again, Covid-19 restrictions meant little progress was made throughout 2021.
 However, with the lifting of all restrictions in 2022, as a first step, representatives from Morphum Environmental Ltd travelled from Auckland in June 2022 to meet with parties from the Mokau Marae.
-That same day, a meeting also took place on site that included members from WSRRA, to enable Morphum to gather information from all parties and conduct site analysis, with the intended aim of compiling the necessary reports, technical assessment and design for the wetlands in this current year.
-Morphum have now provided the community with a draft design for the wetlands to allow for consultation.
+That same day, a meeting also took place on site that included members from WSRRA, to enable Morphum to gather information from all parties and conduct site analysis, with the intended aim of compiling the necessary reports, technical assessment and design for the wetlands in the current year.
+Morphum have now provided the community with a draft design for the wetlands to allow for consultation to take place.

-In August 2020, WDC through engagement with nga hapū of Whangarei, specifically through Te Huinga and Te Kārearea representatives, approved the Three Waters Better Off Funding (Tranche 1) priority programmes, outcomes and funding allocations.
-A sum of $850,000.00 has been approved for the Oakura Sports Park Development and Wetland Restoration.
-This will enable the realignment of the existing playing field and the addition of a second playing field to be fast tracked, as well as the provision of hardcourts (netball and basketball), new carpark, lighting, landscaping, earthworks, drainage and the wetland with associated pathways.
-The finer details have yet to be worked through; however this is a huge step forward for Oakura and the wider Whangaruru community.
+In August 2022, WDC, having consulted with nga hapū of Whangarei, specifically Te Huinga and Te Kārearea representatives, listed the Three Waters Better Off Funding (Tranche 1) priority programmes, outcomes and funding allocations.
+A sum of $850,000.00 was approved for the Oakura Sports Park Development and Wetland Restoration.
+This enables the realignment of the existing playing field and the addition of a second playing field to be fast tracked, as well as provision of two multiplay hardcourts (netball, basketball and tennis), new carparking, lighting, landscaping, earthworks, drainage and installation of a wetland with associated open space and pathways.

 The Whangaruru South Residents & Ratepayers Assoc.
-Inc. looks forward to working in collaboration with Council, the Whangaruru Coastal Community & Sports Association Inc. and Morphum Environmental on this project and will provide assistance wherever possible to ensure its success.
-We will provide regular updates as more information comes to hand.
+Inc. will continue to work closely with WDC and the Whangaruru Coastal Community & Sports Association Inc. to ensure the best outcomes are achieved and our community’s interests are represented and valued.
+We will continue to provide regular updates as more information comes to hand.

 For more information, click here.